 Career Enhancement – is this job for me?

 More often than not, people take jobs not because they have a genuine interest in the field, but because it puts food on the table.
 It is just a means to an end.
-But if you stick with a way of thinking you’re not going to advance much in whatever field you are currently employed in.
+But if you stick with this way of thinking, you’re not going to advance too far in whatever field you are currently employed in.

-So, you may ask yourself what will help in advancing my career?
-I will try to answer that question and more hopefully, and explain a few career advancement strategies as well.
+So, you may ask yourself, what will help in advancing my career?
+I will try to answer that question and more hopefully, explain a few career advancement strategies as well.

 What you need to do is, clearly identify where you want to be in five or ten years – set objectives, and find what is the best possible way to achieve your objectives, with your skill set and resources.
 This is the most basic and fundamental part.